TDR-SDC/fsd_simulator/Lidar-lms1xx.md

 11. Add a new display: **PointCloud2**
 12. Change the topic of PointCloud2 to **/cloud**

-#### Output
+### Output
 After following the above steps you will see a point cloud in the rviz.
-The point cloud is a collection of points representing the objects around the lidar.
+A point cloud is a collection of points representing the objects around the lidar.